French Hill (settlement): History

 French Hill junction is one of the busiest junctions in Jerusalem, with tens of thousands of vehicles passing through it daily.
 As part of the French Hill tunnels project being implemented by the Jerusalem Municipality and the Ministry of Transportation, four tunnels are being built to ease the traffic congestion for residents travelling into the city.

 Demographics

 In 2002–2003, French Hill had a population of 6,631.
 Giv'at Shapira had a population density of 10.9 persons per dunam (10,900 people/km^{2}), while Tzameret HaBira was less crowded, with 4.7 persons per dunam (4,700 people/km^{2}).
 The population is mostly Jewish, including a large number of immigrants from South America and the former Soviet Union.
-In recent years, an increasing number of Arabs have been buying apartments in the neighborhood.
+In recent years, an increasing number of Arabs, including some from outside Jerusalem, have been buying apartments in the neighborhood.
 The neighborhood has also seen a large influx of Orthodox Jews.
 The ethnic mix is much more diverse than in most other Jewish areas in the city, partly due to the proximity of the Hebrew University and Hadassah Hospital on Mount Scopus.
+There is also a large population of journalists, diplomats, and consular staff, due to its easy access to major thoroughfares to other parts of the country.